MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-rounding.md

 ---
-title: Design Details - Rounding | Microsoft Docs
+title: Design Details - Rounding
-description: Rounding residuals can occur when you value the cost of an inventory decrease that is measured in a different quantity than the corresponding inventory increase.
-Rounding residuals are calculated for all costing methods when you run the **Adjust Cost - Item Entries** batch job.
+description: Rounding residuals can occur when you value the cost of an inventory decrease measured in a different quantity than the corresponding inventory increase.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 06/08/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: b5185b7cc70e6b57a4641cbcd3b45cbf9682285d
+ms.openlocfilehash: 518433903f06c255c80dbba6d7e2982974a325a1
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "3184764"
+ms.locfileid: "6318450"
 ---
 # <a name="design-details-rounding"></a>Design Details: Rounding
 Rounding residuals can occur when you value the cost of an inventory decrease that is measured in a different quantity than the corresponding inventory increase.
 Rounding residuals are calculated for all costing methods when you run the **Adjust Cost - Item Entries** batch job.